HansKristian-Work/vkd3d-proton/README.md

 commas or semicolons.

  - `VKD3D_CONFIG` - a list of options that change the behavior of libvkd3d.
-    - vk_debug - enables Vulkan debug extensions.
+    - vk_debug - enables Vulkan debug extensions and loads validation layer.
  - `VKD3D_DEBUG` - controls the debug level for log messages produced by libvkd3d.
 Accepts the following values: none, err, fixme, warn, trace.
  - `VKD3D_SHADER_DEBUG` - controls the debug level for log messages produced by